Meteor-Community-Packages/meteor-simple-schema/README.md

 A string that will be used to refer to this field in validation error messages.
 The default is an inflected (humanized) derivation of the key name itself.
-For example, the key "firstName" will have a default label of "First name".
+For example, the key "firstName" will have a default label of "First Name".

 If you require a field that changes its meaning in some circumstances you can provide a callback function as a label.